mlevesquedion/imshow/README.md

 * chunking: take crops instead of referencing each pixel separately?
 * chunks\_up\_to: loop up to max\_value instead of creating an intermediate vector?
 * chunks: use itertools?

+## Trivia

+The name is a reference to Matlab's imshow, which I know through matplotlib's (Python) imshow.